January 28, 2019 § Leave a comment

 I am aware that my blog/ site feels a bit too quiet – why some of you text me to ask if I’m still doing pro organizing. 😅 Currently, this version 3 website just hit 10 years old!
 Definitely in need of some spruce, yeah?
 Coming!

-Anyway, if you’re looking for a seasoned pro organizer to help you in your plight of “things gone wild”, please know that I’m here – just steadily and happily creating Spaces that Work with different, wonderful individuals for more than 12 years.
+Anyway, if you’re looking for a seasoned, Certified Professional Organizer® to help you in your plight of “things gone wild”, please know that I’m here – happily creating Spaces that Work with different, wonderful individuals for more than 12 years.
 So if you’re ready to buckle down and get organized, I’d love to hear from you.

 Sprinkles of Love and Gratitude,